 COMPILED BY SALIM AND ZAHIDA RAHEMTULLA

-Recently my father and I read through over 140 of the speeches of Mawlana Hazar Imam, His Highness the Aga Khan, from the years 2000-2017.
+Shortly before the commencement of the Diamond Jubilee Year of Mawlana Hazar Imam, His Highness the Aga Khan, my father and I read through over 140 speeches he had made from the years 2000-2017.
 Immersing ourselves within his history of insights over the last two decades, we were charged with the difficult task of selecting a few quotes under categories ranging from education, ethics and media to architecture, Islam, and democracy.
 What you will find here are some of the gems we selected from this project, an endeavour which was deeply informative, rewarding, and eye-opening in terms of how much we learned about the scope, range, and impact of the 49th Ismaili Imam’s projects since the year 2000.

 As you know, the Shi’a divided from the Sunni after the death of the Prophet Muhammad.
 Hazrat Ali, the cousin and son-in-law of the Prophet, was, in Shi’a belief, named by the Prophet to be the Legitimate Authority for the interpretation of the faith.
 For the Shi’a today, all over the world, he is regarded as the first Imam.